Waist: Size and health

 Waist size (waist circumference) is an indicator of abdominal obesity and is one of the criteria for diagnosing the metabolic syndrome.
 Excess abdominal fat is a risk factor for developing heart disease and other obesity related diseases.
 A study published in the European Heart Journal in April 2007 showed that waist circumference and waist–hip ratio (defined as waist circumference divided by hip circumference) were predictors of cardiovascular events.
 The National Heart, Lung, and Blood Institute classifies the risk of obesity-related diseases as high if men have a waist circumference greater than 102 cm and women have a waist circumference greater than 88 cm.
 Further, waist circumference seems to be a better predictor of adverse health outcomes than the body mass index (BMI).
 For example, those who lift weights may have high BMI but are at relatively low risk for cardiovascular consequences.
 For these people, waist circumference may be a better indicator of overall health.

 Some research suggests waist circumference can be predicted from brain function, therefore capturing the neurobehavioral pathophysiology of obesity.

-An extremally high waist circumference can lead to falsely low estimates of bone health when using the trabecular bone score.
+An extremely high waist circumference can lead to falsely low estimates of bone health when using the trabecular bone score.